valerioarvizzigno/leroy-merlin-gai-demo/README.md

 ### Multi Modal

 Avez-vous quelque chose de similaire dans votre catalogue de produits ?
 Spécifiez URL et prix pour chaque produit

+### ENGLISH VERSION

+    - I would like to renovate my bathroom.
+Could you please list all the components I need for doing this?
+    - Could you list some bathroom fittings available in your product catalog?